 Dedoose 8 Features Miniblogs: Filtering via the Excerpts tab

-Hi Dedoosers, there are huge changes coming up with our next update (Dedoose 8) and we are launching a new set of blogs to both introduce new features and show you how to make the most of them.
+Hi Dedoosers, with Dedoose 8 we are launching a new set of blogs to both introduce new features and show you how to make the most of them.
 Our first blog will focus on the unsung hero feature of the update, creating a data set from the Excerpts tab.

 When clicking on the Excerpts tab this after update, you will notice three new buttons on the bottom right of the panel: